Handover Takeover (HOTO)

 3. Asset Handover

-- Maintain an accurate database of asset allocations – The company should maintain an accurate database of what assets are allocated to whom.
-There should be evidence of confirmation from the employee.
+• Maintain an accurate database of asset allocations – The company must maintain an accurate database of asset allocations.
+It should also obtain confirmation evidence from the employee.

-- Conduct periodic self certification – After allocation, perform periodic self certification to get confirmation from the employee that he/she is still in possession of the asset.
-Photograph and condition of the asset can be demanded to be updated in every self certification.
+• Conduct periodic self certification – After allocation, perform periodic self-certification to confirm that the employee still possesses the asset.
+You can require the employee to update the photograph and condition of the asset during each self-certification.

 (Get into depth of Asset Handover / Asset Assignment)